jagill/nerd-smalltalk/src/html/earlyHumanMigrations.md

 This time was during a glaciation period; correspondingly the sea levels were significantly lower than today.
 This changed the coastlines, and in particular four major areas currently underwater were part of the continents:
-  * *Doggerland* The land current under the English Channel, connecting Britain to mainland Europe.
+  * *Doggerland* The land currently under the English Channel, connecting Britain to mainland Europe.
   * *Sundaland* The land comprising most of insular Southeast Asia, connecting what is now Thailand, Malaysia, and the western islands of Indonesia.